ibm-cloud-docs/speech-to-text/custom-upgrade.md

 -   [Release notes for {{site.data.keyword.speechtotextshort}} for {{site.data.keyword.icp4dfull_notm}}](/docs/speech-to-text?topic=speech-to-text-release-notes-data)

 As with all customization operations, you must use credentials for the instance of the service that owns a custom model to upgrade it.

-The {{site.data.keyword.speechtotextshort}} service released new language model customization technology on 27 February 2023.
-How you upgrade to the new technology is different from traditional custom model upgrades.
-For more information about the new technology and about upgrading, see the [27 February 2023](/docs/speech-to-text?topic=speech-to-text-release-notes#speech-to-text-27february2023) service update in the release notes.
-{: important}

 ## How upgrading works
 {: #custom-upgrade-how}